60+ BEST Things To Do In Banff

 Ski/Snowboard Big Mountain Terrain

-The ski culture in North America has its roots in the Canadian Rockies, with Skoki Lodge, the first ski hut in North America located here.
+North American ski culture has its roots in the Canadian Rockies, where Skoki Lodge, the first ski hut in North America, is located.

 Now there are three ski resorts in the Banff National Park and one in the neighboring Provincial Park, Kananaskis, along with a bunch of other great mountains within a couple hours’ drive.
 The region has it all in terms of ski – whether that’s a groomer, big mountain resort, backcountry, and even heli-skiing.